SystemCraftsman/strimzi-kafka-cli/README.md

 Strimzi Kafka CLI uses the `kfk` command as an abbreviation for `kafka` which also stands for the `kafka-*` prefix of the traditional tools.

+While having similar set of commands or options for some of the common objects, Strimzi Kafka CLI has some extra capabilities for managing or configuring Strimzi related resources.

 Following are the commands of the current version of Strimzi Kafka CLI, that are used for different purposes:

 ``` bash